McGal History, Family Crest & Coats of Arms

 The surname McGal was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, from before the 12th century.

-Important Dates for the McGal family
+Early History of the McGal family

 This web page shows only a small excerpt of our McGal research.
 Another 62 words (4 lines of text) are included under the topic Early McGal History in all our PDF Extended History products and printed products wherever possible.